 Practice putting your baby in the baby carrier

-Yes, this might seem insane to you at the moment and I can’t speak to all the Moms out there but I was freaking terrified to put mine on her baby carrier, even if it was meant for a newborn and toddler.
+Yes, this might seem insane to you at the moment and I can’t speak to all the moms out there but I was freaking terrified to put mine on her baby carrier initially.

-I remember my in-laws standing around me nervously, while my husband helped with the baby and her baby carrier.
+I remember my in-laws standing around me nervously, while my husband helped me put our baby in the baby carrier.
 I was so scared to the point that I only learned how to use the baby carrier when my baby was more than 2 months old.

 A baby carrier is a lifesaver and would definitely make traveling easier for you so I suggest you get comfortable with it quickly.

 Wherever you go, always, ALWAYS, look if they have a diaper changing station first.
-So you’ll know where to run to, just in case you have a screaming baby that needs some diaper changing.
-I found this ultimate list of nursing rooms in singapore.
+So you’ll know where to run, just in case you have a screaming baby that needs some diaper changing.

 Visualize a life without a diaper changing station

-For times like these, you will need to find a place clean enough for you to breastfeed and to make formula milk AND private enough to change your baby’s diaper.
+For times like these, you will need to find a place clean enough for you to breastfeed or to make formula milk or clean enough to change your baby’s diaper.

-It will be easier if you can put your baby in a stroller, so you can change their diapers there.
-For making milk, just go someplace with a table or any surface, clean it a bit, put some tissues or towel on it then place your milk bottle and other paraphernalia on it.
+For making milk, just go someplace with a table or any surface, wipe it clean, put some tissues or towel on it then place your milk bottle and other paraphernalia on it.

-I suggest to not do this in a public area where people are eating cause that would be disgusting but find some place where there’s less traffic.
+I highly suggest to not do this in a public area where people are eating cause that would be disgusting but find some place where there’s less to no people at all.

-Practice peeing or pooping while wearing a baby carrier or wearing your baby on a carrier
+Practice peeing or pooping while wearing your baby

 If you’re going to the doctor alone, then this is a must.